rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

     </div>
 </div>
 <div class="caption">
     <strong>Figure 6:</strong> Tracking the volumes of models trained on different size datasets across different loss landscapes.
-While the model trained on 60 examples is largest in the 60 example landscape, adding more data results in it's volume rapidly shrinking.
+While the model trained on 60 examples is largest in the 60 example landscape, adding more data results in its volume rapidly shrinking.
 Then in the 600 example landscape, the model from 600 examples is now largest.
 </div>

 ### Other Results

-Aside from our main results here - showing counter examples to the flat minima hypothesis, while the volume hypothesis appears robust - our paper also contains a number of other experiments and observations.
+Aside from our main results here - showing counterexamples to the flat minima hypothesis, while the volume hypothesis appears robust - our paper also contains a number of other experiments and observations.
 Notably:

 - Minima tend to shrink with more data.
 There is no obvious trend for how they shrink - flat minima can abruptly disappear as more data is added, while some sharp minima remain.
 - Poisoning the dataset reduces the size of the found minima much faster than adding properly labelled additional data.
 This suggests most sharp minima are bad.
-- Using sharpness-aware minimization results in slight increases in both volume and test accuracy. <d-cite key="foretSharpnessAwareMinimizationEfficiently2021"></d-cite>
+- Using sharpness-aware minimization results in slight increases in both volume and test accuracy <d-cite key="foretSharpnessAwareMinimizationEfficiently2021"></d-cite> .
-- Grokking, the phenomenon where test loss abruptly shrinks long after train loss appears to plateau, sems to be easily explainable from volumes. <d-cite key="powerGrokkingGeneralizationOverfitting2022"></d-cite> We find a surprising result where systems that grok initially find a large volume solution (with high test loss), and then slowly find a much sharper minima with very low test loss.
-This is another striking counter example to the flat minima hypothesis.
+- Grokking, the phenomenon where test loss abruptly shrinks long after train loss appears to plateau, seems easily explainable from volumes <d-cite key="powerGrokkingGeneralizationOverfitting2022"></d-cite> .
+We find a surprising result where systems that grok initially find a large volume solution (with high test loss) and then slowly find a much sharper minima with very low test loss.
+This is another striking counterexample to the flat minima hypothesis.

 ## Future Outlook

-Our results add evidence to existing work suggesting minima flatness is not essential for generalization. <d-cite key="wenSharpnessMinimizationAlgorithms"></d-cite> <d-cite key="andriushchenkoModernLookRelationship2023"></d-cite> Unlike other approaches, we have a semi-mechanistic explanation that seems to extend our results to many other cases: the volume hypothesis explains which minima we find, and empirically we know we need large datasets to get good minima.
-Therefore these good minima must be 'sharp', otherwise our volume results suggsts we would find them easily.
+Our results add evidence to existing work suggesting minima flatness is not essential for generalization <d-cite key="wenSharpnessMinimizationAlgorithms"></d-cite> <d-cite key="andriushchenkoModernLookRelationship2023"></d-cite> .
+Unlike other approaches, we have a semi-mechanistic explanation that seems to extend our results to many other cases: the volume hypothesis explains which minima we find, and empirically we know we need large datasets to get good minima.
+Therefore these good minima must be 'sharp', otherwise our volume results suggests we would find them easily.

 This raises a crucial question: